samtools/htslib/samples/DEMO.md

 thread pool and reserves space for given number of tasks.
 It takes a parameter indicating whether it is for unordered processing or for ordered processing where it has to queue the result back.
-Usually 2 times the number of threads are reserved. hts_tpool_dispatch3 queues the data to the queue along with the processing function, pool and clean up routines.
+Usually 2 times the number of threads are reserved. hts_tpool_dispatch queues the data to the queue.
+If blocking / non-blocking control is required, hts_tpool_dispatch2 can be used instead.
+If hts_tpool_dispatch3 is used instead, it takes cleanup routines as well.
 The cleanup routines will be executed when hts_tpool_process_reset api is invoked, to reset the queue to have a restart. hts_tpool_process_flush can ensure that all the piledup tasks are processed, in case the queueing and processing happen at different speed. hts_tpool_process_shutdown api stops the processing of queue.

-Below excerpt shows the usage of 2 queues, one where the processed result may be unordered and writes as sam file.
-Other queue shows the processing and queueing back, for ordered retrieval and saving as bam file,
+Below excerpt shows the usage of 2 queues with a trivial sample, one where the processed result may be unordered - based on execution order - and writes as sam file.
+Other queue shows the processing and queueing back, for ordered retrieval and save as bam file,

     ...
     //thread pool
     if (!(pool = hts_tpool_init(cnt))) {
     ...
-    //queue to use with thread pool, no queuing of results for Q1 and results queued for Q2 if (!(queue1 = hts_tpool_process_init(pool, cnt * 2, 1)) || !(queue2 = hts_tpool_process_init(pool, cnt * 2, 0))) {
+    //queue to use with thread pool, no queuing of results for Q1 and results queued for Q2 if (!(queue1 = hts_tpool_process_init(pool, cnt * 2, 1)) ||
+        !(queue2 = hts_tpool_process_init(pool, cnt * 2, 0))) {
     ...
-    //open output files - w write as SAM, wb  write as BAM outfile1 = sam_open(file1, "w"); outfile2 = sam_open(file2, "wb");
+    //open output files - w write as SAM, wb  write as BAM outfile1 = sam_open(file1, "w");
+    outfile2 = sam_open(file2, "wb");
     ...
     //start output writer thread for ordered processing twritedata.outfile = outfile2; twritedata.queue = queue2; twritedata.done = &stopcond; twritedata.lock = &stopcondsynch;